pyomeca/ezc3d/README.md

 | Stable | [![Build Status](https://travis-ci.org/pyomeca/ezc3d.svg?branch=Stable)](https://travis-ci.org/pyomeca/ezc3d) |
 | Dev | [![Build Status](https://travis-ci.org/pyomeca/ezc3d.svg?branch=dev)](https://travis-ci.org/pyomeca/ezc3d) |

-## VCPKG (For Windows, Linux and Mac)

-An automated script for compilation is offered on vcpkg.
-Install vcpkg by making a local clone from its GitHub repo [https://github.com/Microsoft/vcpkg](https://github.com/Microsoft/vcpkg).
-Then run the vcpkg-bootstrapper script to set it up.
-For detailed installation instructions, see [Install vcpkg](https://docs.microsoft.com/en-us/cpp/build/install-vcpkg).
-To integrate vcpkg with your Visual Studio or Visual Studio Code development environment, see [Integrate vcpkg](https://docs.microsoft.com/en-us/cpp/build/integrate-vcpkg).
-Then, to use vcpkg to install or update a library, see [Manage libraries with vcpkg](https://docs.microsoft.com/en-us/cpp/build/manage-libraries-with-vcpkg).
-For more information about vcpkg commands, see [vcpkg command-line reference](https://docs.microsoft.com/en-us/cpp/build/vcpkg-command-line-reference).

-👀 EZC3D is available in VCPKG since [2020-11 release](https://github.com/microsoft/vcpkg/releases/tag/2020.11)

 ### Dependencies
 EZC3D does not rely on any external dependency.
 However, it comes in the form of a CMake (https://cmake.org/) project.
 Consequently, CMake must be installed on your computer to compile EZC3D.
 It can be installed from the official website or by Anaconda using the following command:
 ```bash